 Insomnia is a widespread sleep disorder that affects many people around the globe.
 According to a study, nearly 1 out of 5 people have a problem with insomnia.
 In some, the condition may be temporary, lasting anywhere from 1 to a few weeks.
 In others, it may be a single episode that keeps recurring between periods of quality sleep.
 Insomnia can also be chronic.
-There are three basic types of insomnia, namely associated insomnia, primary chronic insomnia, and acute insomnia.
+There are three basic types of insomnia: associated insomnia, primary chronic insomnia, and acute insomnia.

 Insomnia risk factors range from genetic and constitutional predispositions to psychological features such as fatigue, irritability, anxiety and depression, mood and mental disorder, cognitive characteristics and behavioural changes, among others.
 Identifying the underlying cause of insomnia is critical in determining the right treatment.
-However, there are various things you can do to avoid insomnia, and get a sound sleep at night.
+However, there are various things you can do to avoid insomnia and get a sound sleep at night.
 Below is a brief look at seven tips:

 1. Make the bedroom comfortable and inviting

 The sleeping environment aspects such as lighting, noise, and temperature can affect both sleep quality and motivation to sleep.
-Therefore, you should make sure your bedroom is conducive for falling asleep.
+Therefore, you should make sure your bedroom is conducive to falling asleep.
 Buy a comfortable bed, mattress, pillows, and covers.
 Make sure the temperature is neither too hot nor too cold.
 Dim the lights and get rid of any disruptive noise that may affect your sleep.
 You should also keep the TV and radio off to encourage sleep.

 2. Go to bed at the same time every day

 Establishing a defined sleeping pattern can help to overcome temporary insomnia.
-It trains your body to fall asleep and waking up at specific times every day.
+It trains your body to fall asleep and wake up at specific times every day.
 You should make sure you sleep and wake at a similar time, even over the weekends when you are tempted to stay awake/asleep longer than usual.
 This will not only give you consistency but also train your body to naturally calm down into sleep mode just around the time you usually go to bed.

 3. Avoid caffeine, stimulants, and alcohol

 A study reveals that stimulants and caffeine have lasting effects that may disrupt your sleep.
 The results of caffeine, in particular, can last up to 24 hours, making it hard to fall asleep.
 Alcohol and cigarette smoking also have adverse effects on sleep quality.
 After the initial sedative effects of alcohol wear out, you may experience frequent arousals and disruptions that make it hard to focus on sleeping.
 It is also essential to speak to your doctor about any medications that behave like stimulants.
 Some Canadian Juice Monsters take pre-workout supplements which contain a huge amount of caffeine.
-It disturbs there sleeping pattern.
-So to treat such chronic cases of insomnia, they can use sleeping pill medications like Zopiclone, which are useful in promoting quality non-disrupted sleep.
+It disturbs their sleeping pattern.
+So to treat such chronic cases of insomnia, they can use sleeping pill medications like Zopiclone, which are useful in promoting quality, non-disrupted sleep.